 Conoeca guildingi (A case moth)

-It is similar in size to Lepidoscia saxosa, which has narrower forewings and is usually plain mottled grey-brown without the darker and lighter blotches or speckles of C. guildingi.
+The adults are grey with a variable pattern of darker and lighter blotches or speckles.
+The moths are similar in size to Lepidoscia saxosa, which has narrower forewings and is usually plain mottled grey-brown without the darker and lighter blotches or speckles of C. guildingi.

 Conoeca guildingi is listed in the following regions: